 How do I get my brakes to stop squeaking?

-Various factors can cause squeaky noises from your brake system.
-The factor responsible for your brake squeaking will determine the method used to fix this issue.
+Various factors can cause squeaking in your brake system.
+The cause of your brake squeak will determine the method used to fix it.
 Some might not need fixing at all.
-However, you can try using the Gunk M725/6 Squeal Medic Brake Squeal Treatment on your vehicle’s brake system to stop the squeaking noise, or you can also install a set of shims to help absorb any vibrations in your brake system and also allow free movement of your brake pads.
+However, you can try using the Gunk M725/6 Squeal Medic Brake Squeal Treatment on your vehicle’s brake system to stop the squeaking noise, or you can install a set of shims to help absorb vibrations and allow free movement of your brake pads.
 Another option is to replace the brake hardware.

 After trying all these and still hearing those squeaky noises, you will need to carry out a complete brake job.